 Tip: The shop of Jung Bahadur Kachoriwala is short of space.
 We did again visit this place on a Saturday, when with the over-flowing sewage and constant vehicular traffic, we ended up with an unpleasant experience.
 So, I strongly reccomend getting the Kachoris packed as a take-away, and eat at ease later, if you are not visiting the place on a Sunday.

 Cost: Rs.40 for a half plate (one kachori with aloo sabzi)

-The Nankhatai are indigenous to India and is a modified form of the colonial cookies.
-A crumbly mix of sooji ( coarse semolina), flour, sugar and leavening agents with a hint of cardamom is baked to perfection and results in delectable Nankhatai.
+In the making of nankhatai — a crumbly mix of sooji ( coarse semolina), flour, sugar and leavening agents with a hint of cardamom is baked to perfection resulting in these delectable Indian cookies.

-These Nankhatais were warm and soft without any frivolous add-ons…And, trust me when I say ‘No one can eat just one’.
+These Chandni Chowk Nankhatais were warm and soft without any frivolous add-ons…And, trust me when I say ‘no one can eat just one’.